 6. Make shadowing a regular practice

 Organizations may make job shadowing part of their initial onboarding process or take advantage of it when an employee expresses interest in advancing to another role.
-But shadowing is also a low-cost employee development method that companies can implement for team members looking to build specific hard or soft skills.
+However, shadowing is one of the easiest, lowest-cost staff development ideas companies can implement for team members looking to build specific technical or soft skills.

 For internal shadowing to have the most impact, it’s best to build a dedicated framework or program around it.
 Here’s an example of how that could look and the steps you can take to get there: